Compact Optimization Learning for AC Optimal Power Flow: Compact Optimization Learning

 \subsection{Restoring Feasibility}

 The predictions from \CL{} may violate the physical and engineering constraints of the AC-OPF.
-Some applications require to address these infeasibilities and this study considers two post-processing methods for this purpose: (1) solving the power flow problem; and (2) warm-starting the exact AC-OPF solver.
+Some applications are required to address these infeasibilities and this study considers two post-processing methods for this purpose: (1) solving the power flow problem; and (2) warm-starting the exact AC-OPF solver.